roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 # Biography

 Welcome to my website!
-I am an applied microeconomic theorist interested in environmental economics and game theory, in particular global games.
+I am an applied microeconomist interested in environmental economics and game theory, global games in particular.

 In my (non-existent) free time, I play the violin.
 Colleague [Sjak Smulders](https://research.tilburguniversity.edu/en/persons/sjak-smulders) and I from time to time force upon our fellow economists a [concert](https://twitter.com/TiUEconomics/status/1111204863382380544) in which we play music of our own choosing.